 How is the recycling of solar panels done?

-Some companies try to restore and reuse panels that have lost efficiency or at least salvage some of their components, like the hybrid inverters solar systems use.
+Some companies try to restore and reuse panels that have lost efficiency or at least salvage some of their components, like the Off Grid Solar Inverter supplier in UAE systems use.
 Reuse is the easiest and cheapest way to “recycle” panels: it requires the least processing and has the highest price.